 Public Acceptance and Governance in Energy Policy

-Join us for a conversation about conflicts and consensus building around energy policy decisions and infrastructure projects, including solar and wind energy production projects, pipelines, and transmission lines.
-Panelists from around the country will share their recent research and policy expertise.
-Register here.
+We held a conversation about conflicts and consensus building around energy policy decisions and infrastructure projects, including solar and wind energy production projects, pipelines, and transmission lines.
+Panelists from around the country shared their recent research and policy expertise.
+The recording is available here.

 - Dr. Elizabeth Wilson (Moderator) is a Professor of Environmental Studies and the inaugural Director of the Arthur L. Irving Institute for Energy and Society at Dartmouth.
 She studies how energy systems are changing in the face of new technologies and new societal pressures, and has recently examined how energy policy stakeholders view the opportunities and challenges of creating smart grids and decision making within Regional Transmission Organizations.